pawnu/pawnu.github.io/README.md

 # What is DevSecOps?

-DevSecOps is the security program in a DevOps world which allows security risk to be managed within product planning, development, delivery, and at runtime at the speed of DevOps.
+DevSecOps is your security program in the DevOps world which allows security risk to be managed at the speed of DevOps.
 This means automating security as much as possible, and the delivery team adopting secure design principals such as threat-modelling, secure-by-design, shift-left, zero-trust-networks, defense-in-depth, least-privileged, etc.

-**Why adopt DevSecOps?**
+### Why adopt DevSecOps?

 Consider the following Product Development and Vulnerability Management Options

-Option 1
+**Option 1:**
 1. `Product Plan`
 2. `Architect`
 3. `Design`